 - Advanced Mobility Advanced Mobility encompasses both the development and adoption of electric vehicles and charging infrastructure, including both EV and HEV, as well as advanced automotive electronics including Advanced Driver Assistance Systems (ADAS), infotainment and telematics.
-Our products intersect these markets in multiple ways: consumables and wafer cleaning systems for the SiC substrates used in the power modules; thermal processing systems for cooling modules and DBC substrate manufacturing; and reflow ovens for ADAS, infotainment and telematics component assemblies. - Supply Chain Resiliency There is a global trend of creating supply chain resiliency by expanding and/or relocating operations outside of mainland China.
-These factory openings will create demand for new equipment and services in growing regions like Mexico and Southeast Asia. - Artificial Intelligence With Artificial Intelligence (AI), our reflow oven systems are the favored choice for Outsourced Semiconductor Assembly and Test Services (OSATS) providers who perform advanced packaging of the AI chips.
+Our products intersect these markets in multiple ways: CMP consumables and wafer cleaning systems for the SiC substrates used in the EV power invertors; thermal processing systems for producing EV battery cooling systems and ceramic substrates for HEV power semiconductor packaging; and reflow ovens for ADAS, infotainment and telematics component assemblies. - Supply Chain Resiliency There is a global trend of creating supply chain resiliency by expanding and/or relocating operations outside of mainland China.
+These new facilities will create demand for new equipment and services in growing regions like Mexico and Southeast Asia. - Artificial Intelligence With Artificial Intelligence (AI), our reflow oven systems are the favored choice for Outsourced Semiconductor Assembly and Test Services (OSATS) providers who perform advanced packaging of the AI chips.